MichalPrzyl/environment_config/README.md

 ### Setting alacritty as default terminal

+After creating new terminal, alacritty starts up.

 ```bash
 sudo update-alternatives --install /usr/bin/x-terminal-emulator x-terminal-emulator $(which alacritty) 50
 sudo update-alternatives --config x-terminal-emulator
 ```

+To check current terminal you can use `echo $TERM`.
+If all is set up correctly you'll see `alacritty`.

 ## Picom